Rishabh-Mer/Unibot/data/nlu.md

 - Fees last day ?
 - Last day for fees payment
 - last day for paying fees
+- daedline for fees

 ## intent:scholarship
 - Does college provide any scholarships?
 - Is there any scholarships
 - What about scholarships
-- any scholarships ?
+- any scholarships
 - scholarship details
-- scholarships ?
+- scholarships
-- Is there any schorship u provide
+- Is there any schorship you provide
+- scholarship
+- financial aids

 <!-- Reservation and Minority Related -->
 ## intent:reservation